Beverley Grammar School

 A new expressive arts block was completed in October 1999 and includes four classrooms, music practice rooms, music teaching rooms and a drama studio.

 A new sixth form block incorporating a new sixth form common room, five new teaching rooms, one ICT room, a private study room and offices for staff was opened in 2004.
+However since this time, this block has been turned into a Maths block, with the old Maths rooms being used for a larger office space, Psychology and History teaching, and a careers library, forcing the sixth form to once again use the older classrooms with less facilites making them the overall sufferers once again.

 As a result of the school gaining specialist status in Engineering at the start of the school year in 2004, the Technology block was renovated beyond recognition by painting the paper walls a brick colour, re-arranging the tables and chairs and adding an entrance room and window.
 The ICT facilities were also greatly improved and many classrooms now have electricity allowing teaching to now commence through the winter months which previously became very difficult in the candle lit shacks.